alishir/ims-doc/server_less_arch.md

 ## Function Gateway
 This components acts as a gateway for available functions in OpenFaaS infrastructure.
 Read official documents about this component [here](https://github.com/openfaas/faas/tree/master/gateway)

-**TODO**: elaborate the following: any function needs to be called via Function Gateway, as required by OpenFaaS.
-Therefore there's an arrow from Function Gateway to all other components (why not Media Handler??). the dashed arrow denotes that a component needs to call another's component's functions indirectly via Function Gateway.
+Any function needs to be called via Function Gateway, as required by OpenFaaS.
+Therefore there's an arrow from Function Gateway to all other components, MediaHandler is a internal function that used by other function.
+The MediaHandler is not accessible for external entities.
+The dashed arrow denotes that a component needs to call another's component's functions indirectly via Function Gateway.

 ## Register Handler
 This component is a depoyed function in OpenFaaS that handles UE registerations. `Function Gateway` call this function on receving REGISTER request from `Request Proxy`.